Go Back

 The intense high pressure and sinking air within a heat dome make it difficult for thunderstorms to form in large numbers.
 However, thunderstorms tend to erupt on the edges of the heat dome, as the high pressure area is weakest in these areas, allowing columns of air to rise and form towering clouds and gusty downpours.

-On Friday, part of the same zone will be affected by thunderstorms.
-As the heat dome expands northward, it will squeeze the zone of severe weather farther to the north.
+On Friday, part of the same zone was affected by thunderstorms.
+As the heat dome expanded northward, it squeezed the zone of severe weather farther to the north.

 Severe weather risk continues this weekend